How It Works

 Best way to join:

-Step 1: Check the Events page for locations and times
+• Step 1: Check the Events page for current meetup locations and times

-Step 2: Check the Facebook group to see who’s going or post that you’re heading out
+• Step 2: Check the Facebook group for meetup updates or post that you're heading out

 Consistency is what builds strong games.
-If a few players commit to showing up, the meetup grows.
+If a few players commit to showing up regularly, a meetup can grow into a thriving community.

 How to Start Your Own Meetup